We are introduced to a group of artists who call themselves 'The Mural Company'. They are: Mark Renn; Steve Field; and Paula Woof.

 Interview with fairground artists Paul Wright and Peter Tate.
 Tate is then seen visiting Fred Fowle and the pair discuss Fred's work and show examples from the book produced by Weedon and Ward.

-Futher interviews with Paul Wright and Peter Tate follow and examples of their work including Wright's paintings on a 'wall of death' are shown.
-They discusses the current popularity of science fiction imagery but predict a gradual decline in the use of hand painted artwork due to economic issues.
+Further interviews with Paul Wright and Peter Tate follow and examples of their work including Wright's paintings on a 'wall of death' are shown.
+They discuss the current popularity of science fiction imagery but predict a gradual decline in the use of hand painted artwork due to economic issues.

 The Producer wishes to thank: